JuliaGraphics/Luxor.jl/docs/src/animation.md

 1 Use `Movie` to create a Movie object which determines the title and dimensions.

-2 Define functions that draw the graphics.
+2 Define some functions that draw the graphics for specific frames.

-3 Define Scenes that display the functions for specific frames.
+3 Define one or more Scenes that call the functions.

 4 Call the `animate(movie::Movie, scenes)` function, passing in the scenes.
 This creates all the frames and saves them in a temporary directory.
 Optionally, you can ask for `ffmpeg` to make an animated GIF.